WajuejiTechnic/Star-Search-Simulation-Project/README.md

 ## Start GUI
 1. Download virtual machine via Google Drive Link

-2. Download CS6310_project from our group gatech Github and store it in VM
+2. Download repo Github and store it in VM

-3. Open terminal and go to /CS6310_project/A6/source_code,R. un the command below to build and run file in the current directory:
+3. Open terminal and go to /code/source_code,R. un the command below to build and run file in the current directory:

    gradle run

 4. Open Visual Studio Code, Click File -> Add folder to Workspace and select the folder

-   /CS6310_project/A6/source_code
+   /code/source_code

    Then click Terminal -> New Terminal, cd web to go to the folder web